Gohenry debit card review

 Spending controls and a free trial make Gohenry a decent option if you’re looking to help teach your child financial responsibility.
 Its features are fairly standard among debit cards geared towards kids, but it’s a solid product overall.

-Where it falls down is its funding options and pricing.
+Where it falls short is in its funding options and pricing.
 Other debit cards offer a monthly price for an entire family or a yearly price per card, but Gohenry‘s monthly fee per card can quickly add up if you want more than one account.
-Funding via debit card is also currently the only option for getting money to the account, which may not be as convenient as using a credit card.
+Funding through the debit card is also currently the only option for getting money to the account, which may not be as convenient as using a credit card.

 Like other debit cards, Gohenry comes with the ability to track spending, set automatic payments and receive notifications through an app.
 Other benefits include: